linux-system-roles/metrics/README.md

     metrics_provider: pcp

 The metrics collector to use to provide metrics.

 Currently Performance Co-Pilot is the only supported metrics provider.
+When using the PCP provider these TCP ports will be used - 44321 (pmcd, live metric value sampling), 44322 (pmproxy, with metrics_query_service or metrics_graph_service), 6379 (redis-server for metrics_query_service) and 3000 (grafana-server for metrics_graph_service).

+This role does not configure for remote access to these services such as through a firewall.
+See https://github.com/linux-system-roles/firewall

 ## Dependencies